fullstacksjs/the-charity/README.md

 Before submitting a pull request, please make sure the following is done:

 - Fork/Clone the repository and create your feature branch from dev.
-- Run `npm install` to have all dependencies and husky hooks needed for development.
+- Run `pnpm install` to have all dependencies and husky hooks needed for development.
-- Run `npm run codegen` to have latest API types.
+- Run `pnpm run codegen` to have latest API types.
-- To start development run `npm start`.
+- To start development run `pnpm start`.
 - If you've fixed a bug or added code that should be tested, add tests, please.
 - Create a PR (You can use `./scripts/pr` to create one).